OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 We've just learned about shift registers, now let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.

+// TODO: add a description of what we're going to do in this experiment: wire up the 7-seg to the shift register from last time, write a program and see how it goes, hint that there's more to be done here

+// TODO: add a note that this experiment builds on the previous one, so they should make sure they complete that one before they move on to this one

 <!-- seven segment -->
 ```{r child = '../../shared/seven-segment.md'}
 ```